sonatype-nexus-community/nancy/README.md

   nancy sleuth -p Gopkg.lock --username your_user --token your_token

 Flags:
-  -e, --exclude-vulnerability CveListFlag   Comma separated list of CVEs to exclude (default []) -x, --exclude-vulnerability-file string   Path to a file containing newline separated CVEs to be excluded (default "./.nancy-ignore")
+  -e, --exclude-vulnerability CveListFlag   Comma separated list of CVEs or OSS Index IDs to exclude (default []) -x, --exclude-vulnerability-file string   Path to a file containing newline separated CVEs or OSS Index IDs to be excluded (default "./.nancy-ignore")
   -h, --help                                help for sleuth -n, --no-color                            indicate output should not be colorized -o, --output string                       Styling for output format. json, json-pretty, text, csv (default "text")